-Sialkot Kharian Infrastructure Management (private) Limited (the Company) was incorporated in Pakistan on September 02, 2021 as a Private Limited Company under the Companies Act, 2017.
-The Company is a public sector company and is a subsidiary of Frontier Works Organization (FWO), working under Ministry of Defense.
+Sialkot Kharian Infrastructure Management (Private) Limited ("the Company") was incorporated in Pakistan on September 02, 2021 as a Private Limited Company under the Companies Act, 2017.
+The Company is a Public Sector Company being a subsidiary of Frontier Works Organization (FWO), working under Ministry of Defense.
 The Company is domiciled in Pakistan and its registered office is situated at 509, Kashmir Road, R.A Bazar, Rawalpindi.
-The Company is principally formed for the purpose of construction, operation, maintenance and collection of toll of approximately 69 KM long, access controlled motorway from the city of Sialkot (Sambrial) till the city of Kharian for the concession period of 25 years on Build-Operate-Transfer (BOT) basis, pursuant to a concession agreement dated September 13, 2021, entered into between the National Highway Authority (NHA) and the Company.
-After the expiry of concession period, it will transfer the concession asset to NHA.
+The Company is principally formed for the purpose of construction, operation, maintenance and collection of toll of approximately 69 KM long, access controlled motorway from the city of Sialkot (Sambrial) till the city of Kharian for the concession period of 25 years on Build-Operate-Transfer (BOT) basis, pursuant to a concession agreement entered into between the National Highway Authority (NHA) and the Company dated September 13, 2021.
+After the expiry of concession period, concession asset will be transferred to the NHA.

 As per concession agreement dated on September 13, 2021, the construction of the project would have been completed within two years but the project has been delayed due to realignment in the original planned pathway.
 National Highway Authority (NHA) was responsible for land clearance and ancillary works and to submit the plan with Indus River System Authority (IRSA) - major stakeholder.
 Consequently, No Objection Certificate (NOC) was not provided by IRSA for the commencement of work.
-As per IRSA views, the bridge over Chenab river as per existing plan would affect Head Marala and would ultimately affect the related irrigation system and may cause the risk of flood.
+According to IRSA and as per existing plans, the bridge over Chenab river would affect Head Marala and would ultimately affect the related irrigation system and may cause the risk of flood.
 The Irrigation department proposed alternate route from west of Sialkot Airport leading towards Shehbazpur bridge to Jalalpur Jattan.